tobiaszysk/mocolufa/README.md

 INSTRUCTIONS
 1. Burn 16u2 on Arduino Uno.
    check original document below.
-2. USB-MIDI formware work as default.
+2. USB-MIDI firmware is started by default.
-3. To enable Arduino-Serial, ass jumper to PIN 4(MOSI PB2) and PIN6 (grand) on ICSP connector for 16U2.
+3. To enable Arduino-Serial, place a jumper between PIN 4 (MOSI PB2) and PIN6 (grand) on ICSP connector for 16U2.
-   Reset is required to swicth the firmware mode.
+   A reset is required to switch the firmware mode.

 -Yoshi